 The Level 5 Advanced Diploma in Construction Management is designed for students who are interested in entering into the construction sector or are currently progressing into a site management or site supervisory role.
 This qualification develops the learner's knowledge and skills in designing and developing projects, liaising with stakeholders and overseeing large or complex construction projects safely and efficiently.
-The Advanced Diploma in Construction Management is also designed for construction professionals who wish to study for a Bachelor's Degree (BSc or BEng) in a 2-year top-up course at one of our partner universities and become a technical member of the Chartered Institution of Civil Engineering Surveyors.
+The Advanced Diploma in Construction Management is also designed for construction professionals who wish to study for a Bachelor's Degree (BSc or BEng) in a 2-year top-up course and become a technical member of the Chartered Institution of Civil Engineering Surveyors.